 Machine families resource and comparison guide

-This document describes the machine families, machine series, and machine types that you can choose from to create a virtual machine (VM) instance with the resources you need.
-When you create a VM, you select a machine type from a machine family that determines the resources available to that VM.
-There are several machine families you can choose from and each machine family is further organized into machine series and predefined machine types within each series.
-For example, within the N2 series in the general-purpose machine family, you can select the n2-standard-4 machine type.
+This document describes the machine families, machine series, and machine types that you can choose from to create a virtual machine (VM) instance or bare metal instance with the resources that you need.
+When you create a compute instance, you select a machine type from a machine family that determines the resources available to that instance.

 Note: This is a list of Compute Engine machine families.
 For a detailed explanation of each machine family, see the following pages: